WilsonPercival/WilsonPercival/go to deleted action crash/go_to_deleted_action_crash_r329b.md

 ## Steps to reproduce

 1. Open a project.
-2. Remove the function call.
+2. Remove `Function1.
 3. Click `Undo`.
-4. Click `Redo`
+4. Open the search window.
-5. Open the search window.
+5. Type in the `Function1.
-6. Press `Undo` and quickly right-click on the function call in the search box.
+6. Press `Redo` and quickly right-click on the function call in the search box.
 7. Click `Go to`.

 ## Observed result